Top Collaboration Skills: Definition, Examples, & Best Improving Techniques

 What’s more, written communication is also a great medium for assigning tasks and ensuring that all team members are aware of each other’s progress.
 It makes it easier to quickly and evenly divide the workload among the members of the collaborating group.

-Skill #10: Remote communication
+Communication skill #10: Remote communication

 As illustrated, teams that work on-site often utilize written communication.
 However, remote teams rely on it much more heavily.